manglabs/manzoid-blog/source/_posts/2013-08-09-what-we-can-learn-from-fizzbuzz.markdown

 But, to be fair, it's not *just* that.
 At least for some candidates, sub-par execution of routine tasks can also be attributed to a **copy/paste/pray** approach to slapping code together.
 The excellent book "[The Pragmatic Programmer](http://pragprog.com/the-pragmatic-programmer)" highlights a phenomenon which the authors call "[programming by coincidence](http://pragprog.com/the-pragmatic-programmer/extracts/coincidence)".

-As you can imagine, that style of "programming by coincidence" is not something an interviewer wants to smell **any** whiff of… <div style="clear:both"></div>
+As you can imagine, that style of "programming by coincidence" is not something an interviewer wants to smell **any** whiff of, hence…

+<div style="clear:both"></div>

 ### Can you think on your feet, without running your program every 15 seconds?